mdn/content/files/en-us/web/tutorials/index.md

   - : Target HTML elements, including based on element state, with CSS.

 - [Specificity](/en-US/docs/Web/CSS/Specificity)
-  - : Understanding the browerser algorithm to determine which CSS declarations get applied to element when there are compting declarations, with a [specificity quiz](https://estelle.github.io/CSS/selectors/exercises/specificity.html)
+  - : Understanding the browser algorithm to determine which CSS declarations get applied to element when there are compting declarations, with a [specificity quiz](https://estelle.github.io/CSS/selectors/exercises/specificity.html)

 - [Cascade & Inheritance](/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance)
   - : The cascade, specificity, and inheritance control how CSS is applied to HTML and how conflicts between style declarations are resolved.